abpio/abp-commercial-docs/en/modules/cms-kit/page-feedback.md

 - `EntityId`: Entity id.
 It is used to group feedbacks by entities.
 For example, you can group feedbacks by blog post id, page id, etc.

 - `YesButtonText`: Yes button text.
-You can use it to change the default text of the yes button.
+Used to change the default text of the yes button.
 Default value is `Yes`.

 - `NoButtonText`: No button text.
-You can use it to change the default text of the no button.
+Used to change the default text of the no button.
 Default value is `No`.

 - `UserNotePlaceholder`: User note placeholder.
-You can use it to change the default placeholder of the user note input.
+Used to change the default placeholder of the user note input.

 - `SubmitButtonText`: Submit button text.
-You can use it to change the default text of the submit button.
+Used to change the default text of the submit button.
 Default value is `Submit`.

 - `ReverseButtons`: Reverse buttons.
-You can use it to reverse the order of the yes and no buttons.
+Used to reverse the order of the yes and no buttons.

 - `ThankYouMessageDescription`: Thank you message description.
-You can use it to change the default thank you message.
+Used to change the default thank you message.

 - `ThankYouMessageTitle`: Thank you message title.
-You can use it to change the default title of the thank you message.
+Used to change the default title of the thank you message.

 - `HeaderVisible`: Header visible.
-You can use it to hide the header of the widget.
+Used to hide the header of the widget.

 - `HeaderText`: Header text.
-You can use it to change the default text of the header.
+Used to change the default text of the header.

 ### Page Feedback Modal Widget